What Is Encryption and How Does It Work?

 Their work led to the introduction of the RSA algorithm on personal computers.
 Eventually, encryption became widely implemented in web browsers and data servers to protect data.

-In today’s world, encryption is universally used to protect data in, for example, e-commerce, online payment and banking, email software, cryptocurrency, customer data storage and much more.
+In today’s world, encryption is universally used to protect data in e-commerce, online payment and banking, email software, cryptocurrency, customer data storage and much more.
+The data that is stored on your iPhone or Android device is also encrypted.
+(Which frustrates police and other government agencies to no end.)

-Additionally, SIM cards, top-up boxes and Wi-Fi modems all employ encryption algorithm protocols to encrypt and protect sensitive data.
+Additionally, SIM cards, top-up boxes and properly-set-up Wi-Fi networks all employ encryption algorithm protocols to encrypt and protect their users’ sensitive data.

 Encryption also protects data that’s being communicated between two parties – for example, the credit card details of a customer when they’re making an online purchase.